 Another possible reason why your claim might have been denied is that it falls within one of the policy exclusions.
 These are itemized occurrences or events that your policy won’t cover.
 Hurricane events are often in this category.
 If you feel that your claim was mistaken for an excluded event, contact your public insurance adjuster for help right away.

 As you can see, there are many different reasons why your homeowner’s insurance claim might have been denied.
-In any even, the sooner you contact a reputable public adjuster, the sooner you’ll be able to confirm whether or not your claim is valid.
+In any event, the sooner you contact a reputable public adjuster, the sooner you’ll be able to confirm whether or not your claim is valid.